 Your septic system’s drainfield requires special care.
 Most homeowners know, for instance, not to plant deep-root trees and shrubs in the drainfield.
 But you might not know that mulching can also be a problem.
-Most experts say that laying mulch on a septic system drainfield is not a good idea.
+We’ll tell you what you need to know about mulch and septic systems for your Burlington home.

 Mulch and Septic Systems Are not an Ideal Combination

 Next to planting deep-rooted plants, mulch is the least septic-friendly landscaping practice.
 As a general rule, you should avoid mulching directly over the drainfield.
 Mulch inhibits the treatment system’s oxygen flow that’s needed for the filtration of effluent.
 When there isn’t sufficient oxygen, the bacteria can’t break down solid waste.
 This can lead to a backup requiring a septic tank pumping.

 In no way are we suggesting that you avoid mulching altogether.
 We actually recommend mulching around the perimeter of your home.
 The mulch absorbs moisture that would otherwise make its way into your foundation, leading to erosion of the concrete.

 It’s when you mulch directly over the septic system’s drainfield that the problem arises.
 The extra moisture retention strains the system, especially after a rain spell.
 Mulch absorbs the rainwater, which then has to be filtered through the drainfield.
 This is the same reason why homeowners are advised to avoid doing loads of laundry back-to-back.
 The excess water taxes the system too much at one time.

 Improving Drainfield Aesthetics